jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrade-management-overview.rst

 .. rubric:: |prereq|

-For |AIO-SX| subclouds, end user container images in `registry.local` will be backed up during the upgrade process.
-This only includes images other than
-|prod| system and application images.
-These images are limited to 5 GBytes in
-total size.
-If the system contains more than 5 GBytes of these images, the upgrade start will fail.
+For all deployment configurations, end user container images in `registry.local` will be backed up during the upgrade process.
+This only includes images other than |prod| system and application images.
+These images are limited to 5 GB in total size.
+If the system contains more than 5 GB of these images, the upgrade start will fail.

 The following prerequisites apply to a |prod-dc| upgrade management service.